Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

-Building upon the SRVF-alignment framework, this paper introduces a novel penalized SRVF-based alignment method for unsynchronized rating sequences in EA studies.
-Our approach offers both a practical and a methodological innovation.
-Practically, our proposed method is the first method to study EA that accommodates diverse misalignment patterns (e.g., delays, compressions, and stretches), surpassing the limitations of fixed delay adjustments.
-Methodologically, our method proposes a penalty term to prevent excessive alignment by constraining temporal shifts within plausible human perception bounds \citep{levenson1988emotion,gunes2010automatic,ringeval2015prediction,mariooryad2014correcting}.
-Furthermore, the SRVF-based alignment method can be implemented effectively by a constrained dynamic programming algorithm.
-To highlight the contribution of our method, Figure~\ref{subfig:DelvinAligned} contrasts the proposed penalized SRVF method with a fixed 6-second delay adjustment.
+To highlight the contribution of our method, Figure~\ref{subfig:DelvinAligned} compares the proposed penalized SRVF method with a fixed 6-second delay adjustment.
 Although the 6-second delay adjustment aligns the peaks between the two sequences, it, unfortunately, eliminates the brief 5-second sustain at the start of the perceiver's sequence, which originally matched up with the target's self-rating sequence.
 In contrast, the proposed penalized SRVF-based method has aligned the peaks while keeping the initial sustain in the perceiver's sequence in place, demonstrating its flexibility in handling complex misalignment patterns.
-By performing a more accurate alignment step, we will demonstrate that our SRVF-based alignment method provides a more accurate estimation of EA, compared to a serious underestimation when misalignment is ignored and a serious overestimation when no penalty is applied.
+By enabling a more precise alignment, our method yields a more accurate estimation of EA, avoiding the pitfalls of underestimation when misalignment is ignored and overestimation when no penalty is applied.

-The remaining of the paper is structured as follows.
+The remainder of the paper is structured as follows.
 Section 2 provides background information on empathic accuracy and existing alignment methods.
 The proposed methodology is detailed in Section 3.
 To evaluate the proposed method, Section 4 presents a simulation study and comparisons to alternative approaches.
-Real-world applications to social and music empathy are explored in Section 5.
+Real-world applications of assessing EA in social and music contexts are explored in Section 5.
 Finally, Section 6 offers a discussion of the findings and concludes the paper.